-Does running your business take all of your time and energy to the point where you have nothing left to give?
-Does your endless list of tasks keep you from focusing on your true passion and the reason you started your business in the first place?
+Does running your small business take all of your time and energy to the point where you have nothing left to give?
+Does your endless list of tasks keep you from focusing on your true passion and growing your business?

 Then it may be time to hire a Virtual Assistant.